MathuxNY-73/hackerrank-problems/README.md

 ### Xor Sequence
 This is a Bit Manipulation problem from hackerrank.
 [Problem link](https://www.hackerrank.com/challenges/xor-se/problem)
 As of August 18<sup>th</sup>, 2018:
-- [ ] Find a first working solution on the sample input
+- [X] Find a first working solution on the sample input
-- [ ] Submit first solution.
+- [X] Submit first solution.
+Got timeout on bigger inputs
+- [ ] Find a second working solution on sample input

 </details>